 These Vegan Autumn Maple Spice Cookies are so full of flavor and so easy to make.
 They are vegan, dairy-free, egg-free and nut-free, too!

-Please note: I wrote this recipe in September of 2012, this was before I started writing all oil-free recipes, so there is vegan butter in this recipe.
+Please note: I wrote this recipe in September of 2012, this was before I started writing all oil-free recipes and before I started my blog, The Vegan 8, so there is vegan butter in this recipe and it’s more than 8 ingredients.
 It does NOT work with subbing with applesauce.
 I have tried it and they were way too dry and terrible.

 Autumn Maple Spice Cookies

 - 1 cup (145g) whole wheat pastry flour

 - 1/2 teaspoon allspice

 - 1 1/2 teaspoons ground ginger spice

 - 1/4 cup + 1 tablespoon packed vegan buttery spread (or you can make these with softened, not melted, coconut oil, but only use 1/4 cup)

 - 1/2 cup pure grade a maple syrup or agave will work

 - Preheat the oven to 350 degrees and line 2 sheet pans with parchment paper.